websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/using-workflow-metrics.md

 ## Configuring the SLA Job Interval

-The _Check SLA Job Interval_ is the time between metrics recalculation.
-The default values is 1 minute.
+The time interval between metrics recalculation is called the _SLA Job Interval_.
+The default value is 1 minute.
 To change it,

 1. From the Applications Menu (![Applications Menu](../../../images/icon-applications-menu.png)), go to the System Settings application and open the Workflow Metrics entry.